DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ----

-Free version (without license V2 keyfile) is working as **full player** (meaning it can play any patch made by any OhmerPrems member, full player without any restriction).
-However, without a valid license V2 keyfile, **only track 1 can be edited on patterns 01 and 02 only**, all other tracks (and whole patterns from 03 to 64) are locked against editing, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut), importing file, **Copy/Paste** features, and so on.
-Also, Turing sequence on track 1 (pattern 01 and 02) can be edited, exported, and imported (to track 1 only) without limitation, but all others still locked, until you'll become OhmerPrems member.
+Free version (without valid license V2 keyfile) is working as **full player** (this meaning it can play any patch made by any OhmerPrems member, as full player without any restriction except locked editing).
+However, from new module instance in your rack, without a license keyfile, **only track 1 can be edited in patterns 01 and 02 only**, all other tracks (and whole patterns from 03 to 64) are **locked against editing**, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut), and other pattern / track features.
+Turing Machine sequence on track 1 (pattern 01 and 02) can be edited and exported without limitation (import on track 1 only), but all others still locked, until you'll become OhmerPrems member.
 Track role (via **TRK.
-ROLE** momentary button) can be changed only on track 1 (from any pattern, because track role is common to all patterns of the sequencer), as evaluation purposes!
+ROLE** momentary button) can be changed only for track 1 (from any pattern, because **track role is common to all patterns** of the sequencer).

-All stuff made on _Franke_ module is always saved and recalled.
+All stuff made on _Franke_ module is always saved and recalled, including Turing Machine states (locked, or not).

 ----

-Following explanations in this _FranKe User's Manual_ will assume a **full version of the OhmerPrems plugin** by using a valid license V2 keyfile (reserved to OhmerPrems members exclusively).
+Following explanations in this _FranKe module User's Manual_ will assume a **full version of the OhmerPrems plugin** by using a valid license V2 keyfile (reserved to OhmerPrems members, exclusively).

-:warning: Due to limitation by current VCV Rack 2 API (v2.6.6 today), unfortunately _FranKe_ module doesn't support _presets_ (.vcvm) and _module selections_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't supported for both preset and module selection files.
-However, you'll can save (and load) whole sequencer state to/from separate file, like you can do for any office document (also, you'll can save a particular pattern, a particular track, and export/import any Turing Machine line).
+:warning: Due to limitation by current VCV Rack 2 API (v2.6.6, today), unfortunately _FranKe_ module doesn't support _presets_ (.vcvm) and _module selections_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't supported for both preset and module selection files.
+However, you'll can save (and load) whole sequencer state "as-is" to/from separate file, like you can do for any document (also, as explained below, you'll can save/load a particular pattern, and a particular track whatever its role).

-:information_source: Due to important amount of saved datas, _FranKe_ module uses a **packed binary file** (instead of json), also for data integrity (the binary file is always checked after save, and saved again if necessary).
-Also, to avoid intentional "binary file patching" (to attempt to bypass editing restrictions by Demo/Trial), all save and load routines are using solid file encryption algorithms, and strong cryptographic hashing functions!
+:information_source: Due to important amount of saved datas, _FranKe_ module uses a **packed binary file** (instead of json who are causing lags during patch autosave feature), also for data integrity checkings (the binary file is always checked after save, and saved again if necessary).
+Also, to avoid intentional "binary file patching" (to attempt to bypass editing restrictions by Demo/Trial), all save and load routines are using file encryption algorithms, and strong _cryptographic hashing_ functions!

 ----